Hi Fly's sole Airbus A380 has returned to Toulouse, not before leaving beautiful drawing in the sky - Aviation24.be

-As reported earlier, Portuguese charter airline Hi Fly is phasing out its sole Airbus A380, after three years of successful operations worldwide.
+As reported earlier, Portuguese charter airline Hi Fly is phasing out its sole Airbus A380 (MSN 006), after three years of successful operations worldwide.
 This morning, the A380 registered 9H-MIP departed Beja Airport, Portugal destination Toulouse, France.
 Not before leaving a nice drawing in the sky.

 The decision to not extend the initial agreed lease period came as a consequence of the Covid-19 pandemic, that drastically reduced the demand for very large aircraft.